 Sometimes, Dr. Rapu will suggest certain prescriptions to help her clients manage ingrown hairs.
 “Aside from gentle exfoliation,” she says, “ingrown hair bumps can be treated with mild steroids to reduce inflammation, retinoids, and sometimes topical antibiotics.”
 If at-home remedies aren’t working, you can talk to your dermatologist to learn more about these options.

-If you’ve tried all of the above and ingrown hairs continue to be a persistent, bothersome issue, consider other hair removal methods for smoother underarms.
+If you’ve tried all of the above and ingrown hairs continue to be a persistent, bothersome issue, consider if other hair removal methods, like laser hair removal, are right for you.
 “Avoiding shaving and other methods of frictional hair removal will help avoid ingrowns,” says Dr. Rapu.
 “I often advise laser hair reduction or electrolysis instead.
 Some of my clients have found gentle waxing techniques and depilatory creams (this would be hair-removal creams like Nair) to be more suitable.”